Wellabe Logo

 It’s important to remember there’s no “right” way to grieve, nor do the feelings surrounding grief have an expiration date.
 Remind yourself that sadness and feelings of loneliness are normal responses to the passing of a life partner.
 And no matter how proactive you are in trying to combat senior isolation, you may still feel deeply bereaved and struggle to move through the grieving process.

-If you’re already experiencing senior isolation after losing a partner, you can try the steps above, but you may also need more help dealing with your grief.
+If you’re already experiencing social isolation after losing a partner, you can try the steps above, but you may also need more help dealing with your grief.
 You can feel less lonely and deal with your grief by talking to someone, whether it’s a family member, grief counselor or support group.
 Grief support is available in more ways than ever these days.
 You can log on to an online grief forum, call a hotline — or “warm” line — or even text, day or night.
 The most important thing is to reach out and connect, no matter your preferred method.

 Photo credit: iStock